lindseysim/templatize/more/advanced/README.md

 {{/a}}
 ```

+Which format looks better is up to the user.

 &nbsp;

 #### Arrays of functions

-You can in fact supply an array of functions for a repeating section, then use each function in the section's context.
+You can supply an array of functions for a repeating section.
+In the below example, not only is this done to cycle through three functions, but it is combined with the pass-context-to-function.

 &nbsp; *Template:*